jondgoodwin/progling/content/post/weakening-cycles.md

 ## Type Inference ##

-With this background in hand, we can now see a clear pattern in the cycle weakening solutions that theoreticians have applied to encountered paradoxes:
+With this background in hand, we can now see a clear pattern in the cycle weakening solutions that theoreticians have applied to encountered paradoxes<sup>3</sup>:

 - Russell addressed his [paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox)
   (*if R is the set of all sets that are not members of themselves,